 As per the Indian Academy of Paediatrics, vaccination guidelines recommend that children should get four doses of IOPV at 6 months, 10 months, 14 weeks and 18-24 months.
 Furthermore, OPV is to be administered orally at birth, 6 months, 9 months, and between 4-6 years of age.

 Oral Polio Vaccine (OPV)

-The OPV comprises of a mixture of live attenuated strains of polioviruses of three different serotypes.
+The OPV comprises a mixture of live attenuated strains of polioviruses of three different serotypes.
 These viruses mimic the action of immune stimuli of the actual polioviruses, but with a lowered effect to spread and affect the central nervous system.
-After the administration of the vaccines, the body makes antibodies to combat against these viruses.
+After the administration of the vaccines, the body makes antibodies to combat these viruses.
 When a person gets infected, the antibodies are already present in the system and avert the progression of the infection.
-This vaccine also triggers a local immune response in the lining of the gut mucosal membrane which is considered as the main site for the proliferation of poliovirus.
+This vaccine also triggers a local immune response in the lining of the gut mucosal membrane which is considered the main site for the proliferation of poliovirus.

 Inactivated poliovirus (IPV)

-Inactivated poliovirus vaccine is made from wild-type poliovirus strains or two-three serotypes that have been inactivated with use of formalin.
+Inactivated poliovirus vaccine is made from wild-type poliovirus strains or two-three serotypes that have been inactivated with the use of formalin.
 This vaccine is available in the form of an injection and can be administered in combination with other vaccines as well.

-Polio is eradicated from India, however, the risk of importation still prevails from three countries Pakistan, Afghanistan and Nigeria where poliovirus still exists.
-Since polio has no cure, the best possible way to stop its spread is to immunise the children at the earliest.
+Polio is eradicated from India, however, the risk of importation still prevails from three countries Pakistan, Afghanistan, and Nigeria where poliovirus still exists.
+Since polio has no cure, the best possible way to stop its spread is to immunize children at the earliest.
 Ensure that you safeguard your child’s life by delivering the vaccination on time and be a responsible citizen do your part in lowering the risk of this fatal infection.
 Remember a single child being infected can put kids across the world at risk.